 Google and Co. give you a limited amount of space to display your title.
 While title limits on Wix sites are 70 characters, we recommend that you keep your meta title between 55 – 60 characters, including spaces.
 One way to reduce your title’s length is to remove all ‘stop words’ such as, ‘the’, ‘to’, ‘in’, etc. Remember, every character counts.

 06. Write unique SEO titles

-Duplicate content is a big no-no. This applies to your titles well.
+Duplicate content is a big no-no. This applies to your titles as well.
 If all of your title tags are the same, search engine bots may get confused and won’t know how to rank your pages.
 That’s why you absolutely must write unique titles for each of your pages.

 07. Use great copy

-We’ve already mentioned the format for title tags but we want to give you some more tips on how to beautify your title.
+We’ve already mentioned the format for title tags, but we want to give you some more tips on how to beautify your title.
 For pages, make sure it’s aesthetically pleasing by using capital letters where necessary and watch out for typos.
 As for blog post titles, you want to make your titles are as catchy and clickable as possible.
 You can do this by adding adjectives and numbers to captivate readers.
-When writing both types of page titles, it’s can also be a good idea to add your brand name at the end.
+When writing both types of page titles, it can also be a good idea to add your brand name at the end.

 For more great and impactful SEO content, head over to the Wix SEO Hub.